shaderecker/ansible-pihole/README.md

 ```

 #### Alternative: Pull from primary instance
-You can set the [`sync_target`](inventory.yaml#L24) variable to the IP address of your primary Pi-hole instance (in my example `pihole-1`, otherwise adapt).
+You can set the [`sync_target`](inventory.yaml#L19) variable to the IP address of your primary Pi-hole instance (in my example `pihole-1`, otherwise adapt).
 ```yaml
 sync_target: "{{ hostvars['pihole-1'].ansible_host }}"
 ```

 For syncing, `rsync` is used which will only transfer files if they contain changes.
-Changes to `gravity.db` will trigger a docker container restart to pick up the changes.
+Changes will trigger a docker container restart to apply the changes.
-Changes to DNS & CNAME records get picked up on the fly.